trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > Mainly this helps reducing the mess on the configuration made by a lot of `location` blocks with similar configurations.

-First of all create a map:
+First of all, create a map:

 ```nginx
 map $request_uri $bck_testing_01 {